appveyor/website/src/docs/enterprise/running-builds-as-local-process.md

     * Accept all default settings duing installation

 ### Download and install additional software required by build proccess
 * [Setup master VM](/docs/enterprise/setup-master-vm/) documentation is good reference.
-This documentation was created for cloud environments probably and not everything is needed for local agent build process.
-Please install what is needed for your scenarious.
-However [Basic configuration](/docs/enterprise/setup-master-vm/#basic-configuration) and [Essential 3rd-party software](/docs/enterprise/setup-master-vm/#essential-3rd-party-software) required in most of scenarios.
+This documentation was created for cloud environments, and not everything is needed for local agent build process.
+Please install what is needed for your build scenario.
+However [Basic configuration](/docs/enterprise/setup-master-vm/#basic-configuration) and [Essential 3rd-party software](/docs/enterprise/setup-master-vm/#essential-3rd-party-software) are required in most of scenarios.
 * Steps named [AppVeyor Build Agent](/docs/enterprise/setup-master-vm/#appveyor-build-agent) and [Tuning for Interactive mode](/docs/enterprise/setup-master-vm/#tuning-for-interactive-mode) are not relevant for local agent scenario.